-Storage indication method A reservoir routing procedure based on solution of the continuity equation (inflow minus outflow equals the change in storage) with outflow defined as a function of storage volume and depth.
+Storage Indication Method.
+A reservoir routing procedure based on solution of the continuity equation (inflow minus outflow equals the change in storage) with outflow defined as a function of storage volume and depth.

-Storm frequency The number of times that a given storm event occurs or is exceeded on the average in a stated period of years.
-See "Return Period."
+Storm Frequency.
+The number of times that a given storm event occurs or is exceeded on the average in a stated period of years.
+Refer "Return Period."

-Storm sewer A system of pipes and/or open channels that convey intercepted runoff and stormwater from other sources, but excludes domestic sewage and industrial wastes.
+Storm Sewer.
+A system of pipes and/or open channels that convey intercepted runoff and stormwater from other sources, but excludes domestic sewage and industrial wastes.

-Stormwater The surface runoff generated by precipitation reaching the ground surface.
+Stormwater.
+The surface runoff generated by precipitation reaching the ground surface, or by snow or ice melt.

-Stormwater management facility Any structure, natural or man-made, that, due to its condition, design, or construction, conveys, stores, or otherwise affects stormwater runoff.
-Typical stormwater management facilities include, but are not limited to, detention and retention basins, open channels, storm sewers, pipes, and infiltration structures.
+Stormwater Management Facility.
+Any structure, natural or man-made, that, due to its condition, design, or construction, conveys, stores, or otherwise affects stormwater runoff.
+Typical stormwater management facilities include, but are not limited to, detention and retention basins, open channels, storm sewers, pipes, infiltration structures, and other BMPs.

-Stormwater management permit A permit issued by the township governing body after the drainage plan has been approved.
-Said permit is issued prior to or with the final township approval.
+Stormwater Management Permit.
+A permit issued by the Township after the drainage plan has been approved.
+Said permit is issued prior to or with the final township approval of the proposed development activity.

-Stormwater management plan The plan for managing stormwater runoff within the Township adopted as required by the Act of October 4, 1978, P.L.
-864, (Act 167).
+Stormwater Management Plan.
+The plan for managing stormwater runoff within the Township adopted as required by the Act of October 4, 1978, P.L.
+864, (Act 167), as amended and known as the "Stormwater Management Act".

-Stormwater management (SWM) site plan The plan prepared by the Developer or his engineer indicating how stormwater runoff will be managed at the particular site of interest according to this Ordinance.
+Stormwater Management (SWM) Site Plan.
+The plan prepared by the Developer or his qualified professional indicating how stormwater runoff will be managed at the particular site of interest according to this Ordinance.

-Stream Rivers, creeks, springs, and other perennial or intermittent watercourses containing water at least on a seasonal basis during an average water year.
+Stream.
+Rivers, creeks, springs, and other perennial or intermittent watercourses containing water at least on a seasonal basis during an average water year.
 The term "stream" shall include all "Intermittent Streams" and all "Perennial Streams".